dheera/rosboard/README.md

 sudo pip3 install tornado
 ```

-2. Clone this repo inside `catkin_ws/src/` (or whatever you call your workspace)

-3. Run `./configure-ros1`.
-It should then be a valid ROS1 package.
+2. Run `./configure-ros1' after cloning this repo.
+It should now be a valid ROS1 package.
+Throw it inside your catkin workspace, then run `catkin_make`, `source devel/setup.bash`, the usual stuff.

-4. `catkin_make; source devel/setup.bash` (usual stuff)

-5. `rosrun rosboard rosboard_node` (or add it to your launch file)
+3. `rosrun rosboard rosboard_node` or put it in your launch file

-6. Point your web browser at http://localhost:8888
+4. Point your web browser at http://localhost:8888

 ## ROS2 setup